Let’s Work on Keeping Our Thoughts Inside Our Heads

 She reacts out loud to everything.

-Sudden gasps.
 Random questions.
 Guesses about twists that haven’t even been set up yet.
-She’ll ask, “Is he the killer?” during episode one when none of us have any idea what’s going on.

 The Quote I’m Keeping